nathanrydel/friender-demo/Friender TodoTracker.md

 ### [ ] **Profile Page**

-- [ ] Design a profile page layout displaying user information in a bootstrap card format.
+- [x] Design a profile page layout displaying user information in a bootstrap card format.
-- [ ] Include the user's profile photo, username, first name, last name, list of hobbies, list of interests, and an edit profile button.
+- [x] Include the user's profile photo, username, first name, last name, list of hobbies, list of interests, edit button, delete button.
-- [ ] Ensure that only the profile owner can view and edit their profile.
+- [x] Ensure that only the profile owner can view and edit their profile.
+- [ ] Implement delete route functionality

 ### [ ] **Users Page**